Please be ready with your application reference number starting with 'P'. For example P1234567

 The recruitment period is challenging for most employers; in addition to assessing a candidate, they have to ensure that their personal information tally with who they claim to be.
 It helps the recruiter prevent fraud and other forgery attempts.

-As part of the police check process, Australian National Character Check confirms an applicant’s identity.
+As part of the Nationally Coordinated Criminal History Check process, Australian National Character Check confirms an applicant's identity.

 It may be easier and more effective to evaluate a candidate based on their recent criminal records.
 And you only get recent records from a current certificate.